Updated: Dec 13, 2019

 Too much to remember?
 Just hold on to these 6 ideas and your septic system will thank you!

 1. Trash It If You Can

 The less solids you can put in your septic system the better.
 This includes food scraps, tissues, diapers, cigarette butts, condoms or tampons, coffee grounds, etc. Fats and grease from cooking should never go down the drain.
 Garbage disposals in the syncs can harm your septic system.
 If it needs to be ground up in the sink, trash it, don’t drain it.
 Left over food scraps can take 20 times longer to process inside a septic tank than normal wastewater and solid waste.

 Any kind of chemicals should not go down the drain but should be disposed of properly.
 Never put paint, paint thinners, oil, gasoline, pharmaceuticals, photographic chemicals, weed or insect killer down the drain..
 Do not use chemical drain cleaner!
-Avoid using bleach, antibacterial soaps, or harsh cleaning chemicals.
+Avoid using bleach (small amounts okay), antibacterial soaps (not down the drain anyway), or harsh cleaning chemicals.